-The following article by Liz Seubert recapping the history of NSLS design is reprinted from The Bulletin, May 25, 2007.
-NSLS celebrated 25 years of operations that year.
-Also in 2007, Brookhaven National Laboratory’s Center for Functional Nanomaterials opened for business and the U.S. Department of Energy granted Critical Decision 1 status to NSLS-II, assuring the facility’s location at Brookhaven.
+The following article recapping the history of NSLS design is reprinted from a 2007 article.
+That year, NSLS celebrated 25 years of operations and the U.S. Department of Energy granted Critical Decision 1 status to NSLS-II, assuring the facility's location at Brookhaven.

 Ever since BNL’s National Synchrotron Light Source (NSLS) came online in 1982, it has made possible countless research findings and breakthroughs in new investigative techniques.
 Some of the latest of these were among the topics of the NSLS and Center for Functional Nanomaterials (CFN) Users’ Meeting held earlier this week.
 Among other highlights of the meeting were the CFN ribbon-cutting ceremony and an overview of the plans and designs for NSLS-II, the proposed next generation light source recently approved by DOE.